Notice: This is only a preliminary collection of relevant material

 If you want to use this visualisation for a presentation or for teaching purposes etc. you can download a zip folder with an image file for every year and an animated .gif here.

-The visualization below shows how the global income distribution has changed over the decade up to 2013.
-Tomáš Hellebrandt and Paolo Mauro, the authors of the paper5 from which this data is taken, confirm the finding that global inequality has declined: the Gini coefficient of global inequality has declined from 68.7 to 64.9.
+This visualization shows how the global income distribution has changed over the decade up to 2013.
+Tomáš Hellebrandt and Paolo Mauro, the authors of the paper8 from which this data is taken, confirm the finding that global inequality has declined: the Gini coefficient of global inequality has declined from 68.7 to 64.9.

 The visualisations above show the income distribution on a logarithmic x-axis.
 This chart in contrast plots incomes on a linear x-axis and thereby emphasizes how very high global inequality still is: The bulk of the world population lives on very low incomes and the income distribution stretches out very far to the higher incomes at the right-hand side of the chart; and incomes over 14,000 international-$ are cut off as they would make this chart with a linear x-axis unreadable.